How Cloud-Based Editors Work

 Server-based processing has an inherent speed floor: the time it takes to upload your file, process it, and download the result.
 For a 50MB video file on a typical home connection, that is several minutes of waiting before processing even begins.

 Client-side processing starts immediately.
 There is no upload phase.
 The processing speed depends on your device's CPU and memory, which for modern machines is substantial.
-WebAssembly runs at 80-95% of native speed for most workloads, and modern browsers can leverage multiple CPU cores via Web Workers.
+WebAssembly runs at near-native speed for many compute-heavy workloads, with actual performance depending on browser, hardware, codec, and JavaScript/WebAssembly boundaries.

 Cloud editors impose upload limits to control their infrastructure costs.
 Common limits range from 5MB to 100MB, which is fine for a single JPEG but inadequate for high-resolution images, video clips, or batch processing workflows.

-Client-side processing has no such limits.
-The constraint is your device's available memory, which on modern machines is typically 8-32GB.
-You can process files that no cloud service would accept.
+Client-side processing avoids those server upload caps.
+The practical limit is your device's available memory, which on modern machines is typically 8-32GB.
+You can often process files that cloud services would reject, provided your device can hold the workload.

 Offline Capability